Netests/netests/docs/index.md

 * Juniper
 * Cisco NX-OS

-To run a test or get data from one of these hosts, the process is exactly the same !
+To run a test or get data from one of these hosts, the process is the same !

 ### Protocols

-For this version Netests.io is able to get information regarding u>**7 "protocols"**</u>.
+For this version Netests.io can get information regarding <u>**8 "protocols"**</u>.

 * BGP
 * CDP
 * Facts
+* ISIS
 * LLDP
 * OSPF
 * VLAN